davedoesdev/grunt-apidox/README.md

   Use a key with the empty string to insert markdown after the table of contents.

+- `extraHeadingLevels` (optional, integer): By default, `apidox` generates level 1 headings for each API entry.
+Set `extraHeadingLevels` if you want to change this.
+For example, to generate level 3 headings, set `extraHeadingLevels` to 2.

 ## More Examples

 Write to a subdirectory: